Approximate Majority With Catalytic Inputs: Leaks Versus Byzantine agents

 \section{Leaks Versus Byzantine agents}

-The original third-state dynamics approximate majority protocol \cite{angluin2008simple} is robust to a bounded number of Byzantine agents.
-In addition, as shown in the previous sections, both the $\dbam$ protocol and the $\dbamc$ protocol in the CI model are robust to a bounded leak rate.
-This raises a natural question about the comparison between these faulty behaviors in population protocols.
-In this section, we consider the connection between leaks and Byzantine agents.

-These two conditions are similar in the sense that both may produce state changes not specified by the protocol.
-But they still differ in fundamental ways.
-While leaks can occur at any agent with fixed probability throughout an execution, Byzantine agents are a fixed subset of the population.
-A leak also does not change the subsequent behavior of an agent, while Byzantine agents may continue to misbehave forever.
+The original third-state dynamics approximate majority protocol \cite{angluin2008simple} is robust to a bounded number of Byzantine agents, and as shown in the previous sections, both the $\dbam$ protocol and the $\dbamc$ protocol in the CI model are robust to a bounded leak rate.
+In this section, we consider the connection between these two types of faulty behavior.
+While leaks can occur at any agent with fixed probability throughout an execution, Byzantine agents are a fixed subset of the population, and while a leak event does not change the subsequent behavior of an agent, Byzantine agents may continue to misbehave forever.
 However, there are parallels between these two models of adversarial behavior.
-A leak at one agent can can cause additional agents to deviate from a convergent configuration; similarly, interactions among non-Byzantine agents, some of which have deviated from a convergent configuration by interacting with a Byzantine agent, can cause additional non-Byzantine agents to diverge.
-We prove that for the \dbam{} and \dbamc{} protocols, introducing a leak rate of $\beta$ asymptotically has the same effect as introducing $O(\beta N)$ Byzantine agents to the population, demonstrating an equivalence between these two notions of adversarial behavior in this class of third-state approximate majority population protocols.
-For our purposes, we define two adversarial models $\mathcal{M}_1$ and $\mathcal{M}_2$ to be \concept{equivalent} for some protocol $\mathcal{P}$ if $\mathcal{P}$ converges to the same asymptotic sample error rate in the same asymptotic running time in both models.
+A leak at one agent can cause additional agents to deviate from a convergent configuration; similarly, interactions among non-Byzantine agents, some of which have deviated from a convergent configuration by interacting with a Byzantine agent, can cause additional non-Byzantine agents to diverge.

-\subsection{Equivalence of Byzantine Agents and Leaks in \dbam\ and \dbamc}
+\paragraph*{Equivalence of Byzantine Agents and Leaks in \dbam\ and \dbamc}